nischai-mu/My-DevOps-Project-Two-Tier-Flask-App/README.md

 `tip: once you login first create a SG, while launching ec2 you can select the existing SG`

-- also ensure Auto-assign public IP is enabled
+- also under network settings ensure Auto-assign public IP is enabled
 - leave rest default & launch instance